rafaelMartinsAndrade/RafaelMartins/README.md

 - 📚  I do speak three languages (Brazilian Portugues(Native), English and Spanish)
 - 📫 My email and github are open to anyone who wants to contact me -> rafaelmartinsdandrade@gmail.com, i have also my LinkedIn -> https://www.linkedin.com/in/rafael-martins-4638391a1/

-Feel free to reach me anytime, i'm more than open to new experiences and projects!
+Feel free to reach me anytime!!
+I'm more than open to new experiences and projects!